If your mobility is limited it can be difficult to go outside with your child. However, there are many things to do together inside.

 Options to help your baby explore which also recognise your limited mobility include:

 - A toy which your baby sits in which has a handle for you to push your baby without having to bend down.

 - A baby bouncer on a doorway between rooms so that your baby can see you whilst having fun bouncing around.

 - A good-sized playpen will keep your mobile baby safe so you don’t have to keep moving him/her away from potential hazards.
 It is a very good idea to put the baby in this before they can actually move so they become used to it and it does not frustrate them.

 - Get your child to do small tasks for you, such as fetching something, by turning it into a game.
 For example, say, “I’m going to close my eyes and when I’ve counted to five I’m going to see if it’s in my hands.”

 - A good way to get your child to come to you if you cannot chase them is to get them to understand they have to come to you by the time you’ve counted to three.
 They also learn that you are not going to play a chasing game, so tend not to run away.

-- Stairs: as long as you don’t have a ‘kamikaze’ child, teach it to do stairs on its tummy as early as possible, even before crawling or walking (backwards going down).
+- Stairs: as long as you don’t have a ‘kamikaze’ toddler, teach them to use the stairs on their tummy as early as possible, even before crawling or walking (backwards, feet first going down).